Map customization: 3 essential learnings to bring stories to your maps

 Infogram’s map maker offers more than 800 interactive maps that can be fully customized and shared via social sites, landing pages, and presentations — start creating impactful stories that go beyond the map borders.

-Custom maps, together with other valuable features, are available for Infogram Enterprise plan users.
+Custom maps, together with other valuable features, are available for Infogram Team and Enterprise plan users.
 Sign up for a free trial or request a demo and unlock the full power of data visualization for your business.